nixworks/public/news/2011/12/31/README.md

 ##### Chile
 ### [Authorities in Chile close the Torres del Paine National Park, amid an ongoing forest fire in Patagonia. ](/news/2011/12/31/authorities-in-chile-close-the-torres-del-paine-national-park-amid-an-ongoing-forest-fire-in-patagonia.md)
-_Context: Patagonia, forest fire, Chile, Torres del Paine National Park_
+_Context: forest fire, Torres del Paine National Park, Chile, Patagonia_

 ##### Firecracker
 ### [More than 200 people are injured by illegally huge firecrackers and celebratory gunfire in the Philippines. ](/news/2011/12/31/more-than-200-people-are-injured-by-illegally-huge-firecrackers-and-celebratory-gunfire-in-the-philippines.md)
-_Context: firecracker, Philippines_
+_Context: Philippines, firecracker_

 ##### Cyclone Thane
 ### [The death toll from Cyclone Thane in southern India rises to at least 33 with 21 people dead in Cuddalore. ](/news/2011/12/31/the-death-toll-from-cyclone-thane-in-southern-india-rises-to-at-least-33-with-21-people-dead-in-cuddalore.md)
-_Context: Cyclone Thane, Cuddalore, India_
+_Context: India, Cyclone Thane, Cuddalore_

 ##### Chinese
 ### [A Chinese bus driver dies of bird flu in the city of Shenzhen in Guangdong province. ](/news/2011/12/31/a-chinese-bus-driver-dies-of-bird-flu-in-the-city-of-shenzhen-in-guangdong-province.md)
-_Context: Influenza A virus subtype H5N1, Shenzhen, Guangdong province, Chinese_
+_Context: Chinese, Guangdong province, Influenza A virus subtype H5N1, Shenzhen_

 ##### Ohio
 ### [A 4.0-magnitude earthquake hits Ohio, with no immediate reports of damage. ](/news/2011/12/31/a-4-0-magnitude-earthquake-hits-ohio-with-no-immediate-reports-of-damage.md)